about Richard Claremont

 Richard also discovered a love of mechanical things.
 “I would draw endless conveyor belts and pie-making machines with little attendants – there was something about factory automation which appealed to me, the idea that we were all somehow tiny cogs in a huge machine”.

-However, in 1982 when Richard completed his HSC, he made the decision to study Visual Arts instead of Graphic Design.
+In 1982 when Richard completed his HSC, he made the decision to study Visual Arts instead of Graphic Design.
 From 1983-1985 he completed a degree at Sydney College of the Arts, majoring in painting.
 His work from this time is semi-abstract, continuing the theme of mythology and man’s complex relationship to the world.